Management of the healthcare system and its related organisations is highly complex.

 Socio-demographic changes and lifestyle have an impact on this sector, as well as the emergence of new medical technologies and new knowledge, the suitability of skilled human resources, the financial resources available and legislational changes, among other factors.

 Healthcare centres are the site of the main activity, which is healthcare including essential support activities.
 Decision making, ie, management, aimed at achieving safe, good quality care, requires skilled professionals.
-The Master's Degree in Healthcare Management from the UIC provides students with useful, practical and professional education and training, for both general practitioners and nurses, as well as for those graduates in the field of health sciences or other academic disciplines which are interconnected with them (Economics, Business Studies, Law, Engineering, etc..).
+The Master's Degree in Healthcare Management from UIC Barcelona provides students with useful, practical and professional education and training, for both general practitioners and nurses, as well as for those graduates in the field of health sciences or other academic disciplines which are interconnected with them (Economics, Business Studies, Law, Engineering, etc..).
 This will allow them to be guided professionally at other levels of healthcare management, both public and private.

 For many general practitioners, nurses or other qualified professionals, managerial tasks are added to their clinical tasks.
 Education and training in leadership should not only be acquired when levels of responsibility demand it.

 Graduates with degrees in Health Sciences or other disciplines related to the health system, with or without experience in health management.*

 * Professional experience can be recognized in some area of the practical module.